-The right to access to court is long recognised as an essential element of a Union based on the rule of law.
-This book asks how can member states insure that their individual rules on standing guarantee that right?
-The book answers the question by analysing EU law's requirements from two angles: first, the effective protection of Union rights; second, the effectiveness of Union law per se.
-With inductive case law examination, it formulates an autonomous Union law doctrine of standing.
-The book then goes further, setting out an effectiveness test of member states' enforcement mechanism, preventing practical impediments to the right to access to court.
+Access to court has long been recognised as an essential element of a Union based on the rule of law.
+This book asks, how can Member States ensure that their rules on standing guarantee that right?
+The book answers this question by analysing the requirements of EU law from two angles: first, the effective protection of Union rights; second, the effectiveness of Union law per se.
+With detailed case law examination, the book formulates an autonomous Union law doctrine of standing based on the principle of effective judicial protection.
+It then goes further, setting out an effectiveness test of Member States' enforcement mechanisms, to ensure that EU law is rendered operative in practice.
 This is a rigorous study on a question of immense importance.